-I have been a member of the College since 1980 and became a Fellow in 1990.
-Highlights of my service to the College include being nominated by the ACAAI to the Joint Council (JCAAI) board in 2004, leading me to become JCAAI president (2010-2012) when it was still an independent organization representing both the ACAAI and the AAAAI.
-I helped to facilitate the reorganization and merger of the JCAAI to become the Advocacy Council of the College during my tenure as ACAAI president (2014-2015).
-I have served as executive director of the Advocacy Council for the past five years succeeding Don Aaronson MD, FACAAI, who was a co-founder of the JCAAI and served in that capacity for over twenty years.
-Among my most significant advocacy accomplishments is representing the College to assure that allergy extracts were given special consideration in the USP <797> Chapter on Compounding.
-I also serve as the advisor to the American Medical Association’s Current Procedural Terminology (CPT®) Editorial Panel and the RVS Update Committee (RUC) for the ACAAI.
+My career has been highlighted by my work in advocacy for issues facing our specialty along with the business challenges of practice.
+I was nominated by ACAAI to the Joint Council (JCAAI) board in 2004, leading me to become JCAAI president (2010-2012) when it was still an independent organization representing both ACAAI and AAAAI.
+I facilitated the reorganization of JCAAI to become the Advocacy Council of the College during my tenure as ACAAI president (2014-2015).
+I have served as executive director of advocacy and government relations of the Advocacy Council for the past six years.
+Among my most significant advocacy accomplishments are representing the College to assure that allergy extracts were given special consideration in the USP <797> Chapter on Compounding and transforming the House of Delegates to act as a grassroots organization at the state and local levels.
+I also have represented the College as advisor to the American Medical Association’s Current Procedural Terminology (CPT®) Panel and the RVS Update Committee (RUC).

-Other milestones of my service include chairing the Public Relations Committee and Marketing Task Force during the development of the Find an Allergist, Find Relief marketing campaign and the reorganization of the College’s web site for the dual purpose of educating the public while providing improved services to our membership, including the Find an Allergist functionality.
-During my term as College president, I saw the launch and implementation of the Vision 20/20 strategic plan resulting in advocacy becoming a benefit of College membership, a redesigned patient website, refreshed College brand, change in annual meeting planning to include committee chairs, the launch of the College Learning Connection and committee reorganization.
-The committee reorganization was among my proudest accomplishments since it helped ensure diversity and inclusion in those participating in this critical College activity.
+Other milestones of my service include chairing the Marketing Task Force during the development of the Find an Allergist, Find Relief campaign and the development of the Find an Allergist functionality on our website.
+During my term as College president, the implementation of the Vision 20/20 strategic plan resulted in advocacy becoming a benefit of College membership, a redesigned patient website, refreshed College brand, change in annual meeting planning to include committee chairs, the launch of the College Learning Connection and committee reorganization to ensure diversity and inclusion in those participating in this critical College activity.

-I have been honored by the College with the Distinguished Fellow Award and being chosen to give the Bela Schick Lecture is a cherished milestone of my career.
-I have served on numerous ACAAI committees, task forces, and workgroups and chaired 14 of them.
-These include the Annual Program, Communications, Public Relations, International, and Environmental Allergy Committees.
-I also co-chaired the Environment Practice Parameter Work Group and served on the Annals editorial board.
+I have been honored by the College with the Distinguished Fellow Award, the Bela Schick Lectureship, served on numerous ACAAI committees, task forces, and workgroups (chairing 14 of them), co-chaired the Environment Practice Parameter Work Group and served on the Annals editorial board.

-Beyond the College, I am co-founder (along with Stephen Pollard MD, FACAAI) and chief medical officer of Family Allergy & Asthma.
-Based in Louisville, KY, FAA is a multi-state practice with 50 allergists and 18 advanced practitioners with 68 offices in Arkansas, Indiana, Kentucky, Ohio, and Tennessee.
+Beyond the College, I am co-founder (along with Stephen Pollard MD, FACAAI) and chief medical officer of Family Allergy & Asthma, based in Louisville, KY.
 I serve on the board of the World Allergy Organization and the editorial board of the WAO Journal.
 I also serve on several other boards, including the University of Louisville President’s Council and the Norton Healthcare board of trustees.
-I am a clinical professor at the University of Louisville School of Medicine where I attended Medical School and did my pediatric residency and fellowship in allergy/immunology.
+I am a clinical professor at the University of Louisville School of Medicine.
 For over 20 years I served as the section chief of Pediatric Allergy & Immunology.

 I live in Anchorage, KY with my wife Lelia and have four grown children and four grandchildren.